lisp-mirror/airship-scheme/CONTRIBUTING.md

 particular when writing Common Lisp functions for `standard-procedures.lisp` to wrap.

+#### Side effects

-Scheme procedures with side effects end in `!`, e.g. `foo!`, making it easy to tell when something is pure or not.
+Most Scheme procedures with side effects end in `!`, e.g. `foo!`, making it easy to tell when something is pure or not.
 In Common Lisp, there is no direct equivalent, but `nfoo` (where `n` stands for "nonconsing") and `foof` (in the style of `setf` or `incf`) are often used.
 Both are problematic because a function with side effects *can* still be "consing" (i.e. heap-allocating) and `foof` is specifically for dealing with "places".
 For that reason, Common Lisp code that must distinguish side effects in a clear way should use `!`, but that's not as necessary in Common Lisp as in Scheme.
 In this project, `!` should be used.

-Scheme uses `foo->bar` for conversion procedures while Common Lisp tends to use `foo-to-bar`.
+Some built-in Scheme procedures with side effects do not end in `!`, such as `display`.
+This is for historical reasons.
+New Scheme procedures with side effects should end in `!`, but I/O procedures in the style of `display` might still seem more idiomatic to exclude it.

+#### Global constants and variables

+Common Lisp constants are surrounded in `+`s, like `+foo+`.
+Scheme does not have a consistent convention for constants, but some Scheme readers might not recognize tokens beginning with `+` that aren't the symbol `+` itself (used for addition) as a symbol because `+` is also a numeric prefix (e.g. `+42` is a number).
+Airship Scheme does not have this limitation, and so will use the Common Lisp `+foo+` naming convention for its constants.

 Common Lisp global variables use "earmuffs", like `*foo*`.
 However, this is actually just a side effect of all portable Common Lisp global variables being dynamic (special) variables.
 Portable Scheme does not have dynamically scoped variables.

+#### Definitions

 In Common Lisp, `deffoo` is usually used for single word defines instead of `define-foo`, while `define-foo-bar` is always used for